Healthy Homes Assessment Riverstone Terraces

 Draught Stopping Riverstone Terraces

-If a draught could be perceived as a result of gaps or holes or holes, it requirements to be closed.
+If a draught is perceived as a result of gaps or holes or holes, it requirements to be sealed.

-What are unreasonable gaps and holes?
+What are unjustifiable gaps or holes?

-Find the complete specifications for the Healthy Homes draught stopping requirements.
+Find the complete specifications to the Healthy Homes draught stopping requirements.

 draught stopping building inspections